 Discounted Zelle/Venmo/Check price: $750 per group

 There is an additional $10 fee per group for CEUs.

-Visit our FAQ page for cancelation/grievance policies, educational goals, special needs accommodation, fees for CEUs and information regarding course completion documents issuance.
+Visit our Calendar of Events page for cancelation/grievance policies, educational goals, special needs accommodation, fees for CEUs and information regarding course completion documents issuance.

 Dates, Times and Location: